stefanreusens/Tic-Tac-Toe/README.md

 ---

+Your webbrowser should open a http://localhost:3000/.
+If not, click [here](http://localhost:3000/).
 You can now play the game.
 Enjoy!